Public Service Fellowships

 - Charitable organization representation includes legal service to charitable, religious, civic, governmental and educational institutions in matters in furtherance of their organizational purposes, where the payment of customary legal fees would be otherwise inappropriate or impossible.

 - Government Agencies include legal work affecting broad areas of public concern including the prosecution of crimes, the legal rights of consumers, the elderly, minorities, the poor, and groups whose legal rights are not otherwise adequately represented and who traditionally lack access to the courts.

 Student Selection Criteria

-- Completion of two semesters of law school, with preference to students who have completed four semesters (full-time), or six semesters (part-time).
+- Completion of at least one semester of law school, with preference to students who have completed four semesters (full-time), or six semesters (part-time).

 - Commitment to public interest law, with preference to students with a demonstrated interest and various life experiences indicating a readiness to benefit from the Fellowship Program.